ReesMorrison/NetlifyBlogThemes/content/post/2021-02-03-alcohol-absinthe-degas/AlcoholAbsintheDegas.md

 Degas' masterpiece centers on a glass of absinthe that is as full as the moment is empty.
 He chose a dangerous liquor that was eventually made illegal, he surrounds it with palpable depression and visual effects that map to the effects of drinking too much.

-To consider subthemes of alcohol that are not closely associated with this painting or the other three genre of art, please visit [Additional Subthemes](https://themesfromart.com/blog/2021-02-03-alcohol-wide-view/alcohol-wide-angle/).
+If you are interested in subthemes of alcohol that are not closely associated with this painting or the other three genre of art, please visit [Additional Subthemes](https://themesfromart.com/blog/2021-02-03-alcohol-wide-view/alcohol-wide-angle/).
 Read this for more about [Themes from Art](http://bit.ly/3sRXopI).

 We invite you to read about other paintings discussed on this blog, and their themes.
-Here they are:
+Here are some of them:

 * Alcohol: [The Absinthe](https://themesfromart.com/post/2021-02-03-alcohol-absinthe-degas/alcoholabsinthedegas/)
 * Beauty: [Garden at Sainte Adresse](https://themesfromart.com/post/2021-04-21-beauty-garden-at-sainte-adresse-from-a-painting-by-claude-monet/beautystadress/)